bxparks/AceRoutine/README.md

   variables into the member variables.
-* I could use C-processor macros similar to the ones used in [AUnit](https://github.com/bxparks/AUnit) to hide much of the boilerplate code and complexity from the user, making the library a lot easier to use, and producing code that's easier to maintain.
+* I could use C-processor macros similar to the ones used in [AUnit](https://github.com/bxparks/AUnit) to hide much of the boilerplate code and complexity from the user

-I looked around to see if there already was a library that implemented these ideas and I couldn't see one.
-However, after essentially finishing this library, I discovered I had pretty much reimplemented the `<ProtoThread.h>` library in the Cosa framework.
-It was eerie to see how similar the 2 implementations had turned out.
+I looked around to see if there already was a library that implemented these ideas and I couldn't find one.
+However, after writing most of this library, I discovered that my implementation was very close to the `<ProtoThread.h>` module in the Cosa framework.
+It was eerie to see how similar the 2 implementations had turned out at the lower level.
+I think the AceRoutine library has a couple of
+advantages:
+* it provides additional macros (i.e. `COROUTINE()` and `EXTERN_COROUTINE()`) to eliminate boilerplate code, and
+* it is a standalone Arduino library that does not depend on a larger framework.

 ## Resource Consumption